 Why Debian Uses MariaDB Instead of MySQL

-Debian’s default repositories include MariaDB instead of MySQL.
-However, MySQL remains the preferred choice for specific use cases requiring Oracle’s implementation.
-Because the default repositories do not include MySQL, this guide fetches packages directly from Oracle’s official APT repository, which provides the latest community builds with security updates.
+Debian’s default repositories include MariaDB instead of MySQL due to licensing and community governance concerns that arose after Oracle’s acquisition of MySQL.
+MariaDB maintains protocol compatibility with MySQL, meaning most applications work with either database.
+However, MySQL remains the preferred choice when you need Oracle’s specific implementation, features like the X Protocol for document store operations, or compatibility with MySQL-specific tooling.
+Because the default repositories do not include MySQL, this guide configures Oracle’s official APT repository to provide the latest community builds with security updates.

 Choose Your MySQL 8.0 Installation Method

 You can install MySQL 8.0 using either Debian’s extrepo tool or by manually configuring Oracle’s APT repository.
-Both methods provide the same packages; however, extrepo simplifies the process by handling GPG keys and repository configuration automatically.
+Both methods install the same packages from Oracle’s servers, but they differ in setup complexity and reliability.

 | Method | Channel | Steps | Best For |